tapaizoltan/otpsimplepay-laravel-gateway/Readme.md

 ## USAGE
 Create a custom log channel is you wan't.
 If not, and OTP_PAYMENT_LOG settings is true, set the OTP_PAYMENT_LOG_CHANNEL to "daily"

+Set the OTP_PAYMENT_RETURN_URL to your returning URL, which specified in web.php file.

 Add these settings to your .env file
 ```php
 OTP_PAYMENT_CURRENCY="HUF"